-Agency Responsibilities Country Fire Authority (CFA) Emergency service agency that prevents and responds to bushfires, structural fires, chemical incidents, road accidents, rescues and other emergencies.
-Department of Health & Human Services (DHHS) Provides recovery advice, information and assistance to communities and municipalities affected by an emergency event which endangers or threatens to endanger the safety or health of any person in Victoria.
-Department of Transport, Planning & Local Infrastructure (DTPLI) Leads and supports development of liveable communities, including improving urban planning and development, particularly in outer suburbs and growth areas.
+Agency Responsibilities Country Fire Authority (CFA) Emergency service agency that responds to and prepares communities for bushfires, structural fires, chemical incidents, road accidents, rescues and other emergencies.
+Department of Family, Fairness and Housing (DFFH) Provides recovery advice, information and assistance to communities and municipalities affected by an emergency event which endangers or threatens to endanger the safety or health of any person in Victoria.
+Department of Environment, Land, Water and Planning (DELWP) Leads and supports development of liveable communities, including improving urban planning and development, particularly in outer suburbs and growth areas.
+DELWP is a partner agency under FFMVic during emergency response, and for bushfire preparedness activities on public land.
 Emergency Management Victoria Shares responsibility with a range of agencies, organisations and departments for ensuring the system of emergency management in Victoria is sustainable, effective and community focussed.
-Forest Fire Management Victoria (FFMVic) Responsible for fire suppression and preparedness on public land in coordination with Parks Victoria.
-Knox City Council - MERO Responsible for coordinating Council's resources in response to community emergencies, as required under the Victorian Emergency Management Act 1986.
+Forest Fire Management Victoria (FFMVic) FFMVic is comprised of four agencies; DELWP, Parks Victoria, Melbourne Water and VicForests.
+Responsible for fire suppression and preparedness on public land.
+Also carries out bushfire preparedness activities in high bushfire risk areas that protect Knox communities, including Dandenong Ranges and Lysterfield Park.
+Fire Rescue Victoria (FRV) Emergency service agency that responds to and prepares communities for bushfires, structural fires, chemical incidents, road accidents, rescues and other emergencies.
+Knox City Council - MEMO Responsible for coordinating Council's resources in response to community emergencies, as required under the Victorian Emergency Management Act 1986.
 Knox City Council - MFPO Under the Country Fire Authority Act 1958 (CFA Act) this role is required to be appointed by Council to undertake and regularly review council's fire prevention planning and plans.
 Knox City Council - Strategic Planning Officer This role prepares, reviews and participates in the development of land use planning and development strategies, policies and projects.
 Metro Trains Metro Trains operate Melbourne's train network.
 The Metro train network has 15 lines and 212 train stations, servicing more than 200 million customer journeys per year.
-Parks Victoria (ParksVic) Responsible for managing and expanding Victoria's parks networks.
+Parks Victoria (PV) Responsible for managing and expanding Victoria's parks networks.
+Parks Victoria is a partner agency under FFMVic during emergency response, and for bushfire preparedness activities in parks and reserves.
 SP AusNet Transports high voltage electricity from where it is generated into electricity distribution networks.
 It is also a gas distribution network.
 VicRoads Manages the Victorian arterial road network and its use as part of the overall transport system.
 Victoria Police (VICPOL) VICPOL provides a 24-hour police service to the Victorian community.
-VICPOL is also responsible for the effective coordination of resources and services in response to emergencie and for: relocation/evacuation; registration of evacuees - in conjunction with the Australian Red Cross; and provision of media coordination.
-Victoria State Emergency Service (VICSES) Prepares and responds to floods, severe storms, earthquakes, road crash rescue and conducts search and rescue operations in bush and alpine areas.
+VICPOL is also responsible for the effective coordination of resources and services in response to emergencies and for: relocation/evacuation; registration of evacuees - in conjunction with the Australian Red Cross; and provision of media coordination.
+Victoria State Emergency Service (VICSES) Prepares and responds to floods, storms, earthquakes, tsunami, landslide, road crash rescue and assists other agencies in rescue operations, casualty handling and evacuations.
 Vic Track Vic Track is the owner of Victorian railway land and infrastructure which is leased to public transport operators.

-Community engagement, education and safety
+1.3 Community engagement, education and safety

-Community engagement, education and safety through the development and delivery of relevant community education and activities, is a vital component of prevention and preparedness.
-Resilient communities are well prepared for, better able to respond to an emergency, and therefore better able to recover from the impacts of an emergency.
+Community engagement, education and safety through the building of relationships and the development and delivery of relevant activities, is a vital component of prevention and preparedness.
+Resilient communities are well prepared for, and better able to respond to, an emergency and therefore better able to recover from the impacts of an emergency.